Cahto, California

-Cahto is a former settlement in Mendocino County, California.
+Cahto is a former settlement in Mendocino County, California, United States.
 It was located 3 mi southwest of Laytonville.

 Cahto was founded by John P. Simpson and Robert White in 1856.
 They built a hotel there in 1861, and a store in 1865.
 A post office operated at Cahto from 1863 to 1901.
 The Independent Order of Odd Fellows maintained Cahto Lodge No. 206 in the town as well, which met in a two-story hall constructed in 1872 that doubled as a public hall and meeting place.

 "Cahto" means "lake" in the language of the local Pomo people.